ajbradberry96/ajbradberry96.github.io/index.md

 Hello!<br />

-My name is Andrew Bradberry and I am a Senior Cyber Engineering student at Louisiana Tech University, due for graduation this upcoming May.<br />
+My name is Andrew Bradberry and I am a Senior Cyber Engineering (with minors in Computer Science and Mathematics) student at Louisiana Tech University, due for graduation this upcoming May.<br />

-Currently, I am seeking a full-time Software Engineering position, ideally in the realm of Data Science.
-I am fascinated with all things related to machine learning and am very excited about the opportunity to apply all the things I've learned at a professional level.
-That said, I'm a sucker for any project with interesting people doing interesting things, so I'd also be happy to do anything as long as I can find an environment like that! <br />
+Currently, I am seeking a full-time Software Engineering position.
+I'm a sucker for any project with interesting people doing interesting things, so I'd be happy work anywhere as long as I can find an environment like that!
+I have extensive experience working with Python and Java, as well as exposure to C#, C++, C, Lua, SQL, and etc.<br />

+My personal projects have tended to be in the realm of Data Science lately.
+I am fascinated with all things related to machine learning, and so the opportunity to apply all the things I've learned at a professional level is particularly exciting.<br />

-I have several personal projects in various states of completion you can find [here](../Projects/).
+I have several personal projects in various states of completion you can find [here](../Projects/).<br />

  If you're looking for some other interesting things about me, you can check out other fun things going on in my life [here](../misc).

 ## Contact